Crisaborole: Medical uses

 In the US, crisaborole is indicated for topical treatment of mild to moderate atopic dermatitis in people three months of age and older.

 In the EU, crisaborole was authorized for treatment of mild to moderate atopic dermatitis in people two years of age and older with ≤ 40% body surface area (BSA) affected.

 Pharmacology

 Pharmacodynamics

 Crisaborole is a phosphodiesterase-4 inhibitor, mainly acting on phosphodiesterase 4B (PDE4B), which causes inflammation.
 Chemically, crisaborole is a phenoxybenzoxaborole.
 Inhibition of PDE4B appears to suppress the release of tumor necrosis factor alpha (TNFα), interleukin-12 (IL-12), IL-23 and other cytokines, proteins believed to be involved in the immune response and inflammation.

-People with atopic dermatitis produce high levels of proteins called cytokines, which can cause the inflammation of the skin seen in dermatitis.
+People with atopic dermatitis produce high levels of cytokines, which can cause the inflammation of the skin seen in dermatitis.
 Crisaborole blocks the release of certain cytokines involved in the inflammation process such as tumor necrosis factor alpha, interleukins (IL‑2, IL-4, IL-5), and interferon gamma.
 By blocking their release, crisaborole is expected to ease the inflammation and therefore relieve symptoms of the disease.